RalleeDev/lux-adiutor/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## License
+This project is licensed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license